 - Yogurt: There is very little data showing yogurt’s impact on BV.
 One study showed that a yogurt containing Lactobacillus acidophilus might help.
 Yogurt-soaked tampons definitely don’t work.

 - Douching: People report using vinegar, hydrogen peroxide and solutions with tea tree oil.
 While douching has been shown to decrease symptoms of BV, in most studies douching is also associated with an increased risk of BV recurrence, higher risk of sexually transmitted diseases and preterm delivery.
 We strongly advise against douching.

-- Vitamin D: Low levels of vitamin D in the blood have been associated with a higher risk of BV, but this has been found mostly in African American women.
+- Vitamin D: Low levels of vitamin D in the blood have been associated with a higher risk of BV, but this does not seem to be a cause/effect relationship.
 There has been one randomized trial of vitamin D supplementation for prevention of BV recurrence (the study used 50,000 IU—many, many times the recommended daily vitamin D allowance of 600 IU!).
 This study showed an increase in blood levels of the vitamin, but showed no benefit for reducing BV.